Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9253_samd51.md

     ![Application_Execute](images/device_confirmation_box.png)

 7. **EEPROM Programming** After a successful scan, click on Device 2 (EtherCAT) in the solution explorer window of the TwinCAT tool  and Click Online in the TwinCAT project window.
-Once this is done, highlight the Device, and it should read OP.
+Once this is done, highlight the Device.
+This should read OP.

     ![Application_Execute](images/twincat_eeprom_update.png)

-#### Trigger and Counter Demonstration
+#### 2. Trigger and Counter Demonstration

+  This section describes the Tigger ( Output value for the TwinCAT manager and Input value to the LAN9253 EtherCAT device ) parameter and the Counter (Input value to the TwinCAT manager and Output value for the LAn9253 EtherCAT device ) parameter configuration.
+Counter parameter value is determined based on Trigger parameter value.
+If Trigger parameter value is 0, then Counter parameter is cleared.
+Trigger parameter value is used to determine value of Counter parameter.

 1. **Input Trigger configuration** -  From I/O level on the Solution Explorer (left window), go to **Devices=>Device # (EtherCAT)=>Box 1 (SAMD51 EtherCAT Slave)=>Outputs process data mapping=>Trigger**.

-2. In the top center window, select Online tab.
-Click Write and then enter **1** in Decimal: field and click OK.
+2. To change the Trigger parameter value, click on the Trigger which is available under **Output process data mapping** in the Search Solution Explorer window.
+In the top center window, select Online tab.
+Click Write and then enter **1** in Decimal: field and click OK.( Trigger parameter value can be anything.
+The default Trigger parameter value is used here .)

     ![Application_Execute](images/twincat_start_trigger.png)

 3. **Output Counter Observation** - From I/O level on the Solution Explorer (left window), go to **Devices=>Device # (EtherCAT)=>Box 1 (SAMD51 EtherCAT Slave)=>Inputs process data mapping=>Counter**.

-4. In the top center window, select Online tab.
-The counter value should be incrementing.
+4. The Counter parameter value will be incremented based on the Trigger value. ( The Counter value will not be a stable value and will keep incrementing based on the Trigger value. ) In the top center window, select Online tab.

     ![Application_Execute](images/twincat_output_counter.png)

-#### File over EtherCAT communication
+#### 3. File over EtherCAT communication

 1. **FoE (File over EtherCAT) Test Update** - Click on Box1, Select "Online" tab.
     Before FoE test **Curent state** and **Requested state** should be in **OP** mode.